bwiernik/progdata-class-solutions/README.md

 # progdata-class-solutions

-Solutions for Programming with Data
+This repository contains solutions for Dr. Wiernik's Programming with Data class